 - Sternocleidomastoid: This large neck muscle helps rotate the head upward and side to side.

 The muscles of the face overlap and crisscross over each other, creating a mask of muscle over the skull and jawbone.
-They attached to various parts of the skull and other muscles allowing for a vast array of different facial expressions.
+They attach to various parts of the skull and other muscles, allowing for a vast array of different facial expressions.

-Charles Darwin, the father of evolution, said that people (and animals) of any age, race, or gender all express the same state of mind with the same movements.
+Charles Darwin, the father of Evolutionary Theory, said that people (and animals) of any age, race, or gender all express the same state of mind with the same movements.
 Studies since Darwin’s time have backed up this theory.

-Research in the 1960s by Paul Ekman showed that there are some universal facial expressions.
-These include fear, anger, disgust, joy, and surprise.
-Other emotions are open to cultural and personal interpretation.
+Research in the 1960s by Paul Ekman showed that there are six universal facial expressions.
+These include fear, anger, disgust, joy, surprise, and sadness.
+However, other emotions are open to cultural and personal interpretations.